cjlcoursework/nflverse_project/README.md

 <br>

 <font color=#0a4157>
-This is the home of my first data science/machine learning capstone for Springboard's online bootcamp.
+This is the home of a Python, SQL Tensorflow NFL prediction model.

-The goal of this project is to use nflverse game-play data as input to a machine-learning model.
+The goal of this project is to transform, blend and impute nflverse game-play data as input to a machine-learning model.
 </font>

 <br>